Sequential Cursed Equilibrium: Evidence from experiments

-In the \textbf{simultaneous learning treatment}, the order of play is as follows: \begin{enumerate} \item Price $p_1$ is drawn $U[0, 1]$, independently of the common value and the signals. \item Trader $1$ observes its price $p_1$ and its type $t_1$ and either buys or sells. \item If trader $1$ buys, the price rises, and if trader $1$ sells, the price falls, according to the known formula
+In the \textbf{simultaneous learning treatment}, the order of play is as follows: \begin{enumerate} \item Price $p_1$ is drawn $U[0, 1]$, independently of the common value and the signals. \item Trader $1$ observes their price $p_1$ and their type $t_1$ and either buys or sells. \item If trader $1$ buys, the price rises, and if trader $1$ sells, the price falls, according to the known formula

-\item Trader $2$ observes trader $1$'s price $p_1$ and its own type $t_2$, but does not observe trader $1$'s choice or the resulting price $p_2$. \item Trader $2$ chooses a limit order $b_2$, buying if $p_2 \leq b_2$ and selling otherwise.\footnote{\cite{ngangoue2021learning} also permit reverse limit orders, allowing the trader to sell at prices below $b_2$ and buy at prices above $b_2$.
+\item Trader $2$ observes trader $1$'s price $p_1$ and their own type $t_2$, but does not observe trader $1$'s choice or the resulting price $p_2$. \item Trader $2$ chooses a limit order $b_2$, buying if $p_2 \leq b_2$ and selling otherwise.\footnote{\cite{ngangoue2021learning} also permit reverse limit orders, allowing the trader to sell at prices below $b_2$ and buy at prices above $b_2$.
 Such orders are sub-optimal in theory and rare in the data, so we omit them for ease of exposition.} \end{enumerate} The \textbf{sequential learning treatment} is the same, except for the last two steps: \begin{itemize} \item [4*.]
-Trader $2$ observes trader $1$'s price $p_1$, its own type $t_2$, {and its own price $p_2$}. \item [5*.]
+Trader $2$ observes trader $1$'s price $p_1$, their own type $t_2$, {and their own price $p_2$}. \item [5*.]
 Trader $2$ chooses to buy or sell at price $p_2$. \end{itemize}

 We now study the BNE of these games.
 In both treatments, trader $2$'s choices do not affect trader $1$'s payoffs.
 Upon observing $t_1$, trader $1$'s best response is to buy if $p_1 \leq t_1 = E[V \mid t_1]$ and to sell otherwise.\footnote{Trader $1$'s best response is generically unique, up to indifference at $p_1 = t_1$.}